Payroll Service Providers - EFT Mandates

 Virginia Code Requirements

-- Payroll Service Providers/Bulk Filers -- All persons who act on behalf of 100 or more taxpayers to remit individual income tax withholding payments must remit all such withholding payments by ACH Credit transactions.
-Banking information to be provided to your bank may be found in the Electronic Payment Guide.
+- Payroll Service Providers/Bulk Filers -- All withholding payments and returns must be filed electronically using eForms, Business iFile, or Web Upload.
+Payments made by ACH Credit transactions also meet this requirement.
+Banking information to be provided to your bank for ACH Transactions may be found in the Electronic Payment Guide.

 Electronic Submissions (EFT)